aerickt/lapwing-for-beginners/src/Chapter-06.md

 * `SR` is "v" as in "vat"
 * `SKWR` is "j" as in "job"

-> The initial "y" consonant was recently changed.
+> The initial "z" consonant was recently changed.
 Check [chapter 5](Chapter-05.md#dictionary-updates) for instructions to update your dictionary if you have a different outline for "z" words.

 ![](img/6-zvj.png)